-- 50. There is considerable uncertainly in almost all inputs to the kahawai shock assessment model.
-We agree with the NIWA chief fisheries scientist when he recently said, "research into population size and sustainable catch levels is so limited that it cannot keep up with the dynamic nature of fish stocks.
-For most fish stocks we don't know much at all in other words you guess." - 51.
+- 43. There is considerable uncertainly in almost all inputs to the kahawai shock assessment model.
+We agree with the NIWA chief fishers scientist when he recently said, "research into population size and sustainable catch levels is so limited that it cannot keep up with the dynamic nature of fish stocks.
+For most fish stocks we don't know much at all in other words you guess." - 44.
 Some of the problems encountered by the KAH 1 stock assessment model are listed here.
-The model is sensitive to the following assumptions and omissions - ⇒ Natural mortality is not known, estimated from maximum age and assumed to be constant for all ages and all seasons. - ⇒ Assuming a uniform population structure but with different selectivity of fishing methods by sub-region to explain the absence of adult fish in the Hauraki Gulf - ⇒ That there is no movement of kahawai in or out of KAH1 - ⇒ The relationship between size of stock and potential recruitment is unknown - ⇒ Recreational harvest assumed to be low and constant - ⇒ Customary harvest and other sources of mortality ignored - ⇒ Assumes no significant kahawai catch prior to 1975 - ⇒ Large volumes of purse seine catch recorded as "mixed fish", "rejects" or "felix" throughout the 1980s not taken into account - ⇒ No index of abundance in the critical period 1975 to 1990 - ⇒ Recreational catch per unit effort relatively constant since 1991 and not informative - ⇒ Assumes recreational fishing samples evenly all fish over 40 cm in East Northland and Bay of Plenty - ⇒ Assumes recreational fishers cannot catch large fish that are present in the Hauraki Gulf (cryptic adult population)
+The model is sensitive to the following assumptions and omissions - ⇒ Natural Mortality is not known, estimated from maximum age and assumed to be constant for all ages and all seasons. - ⇒ Assume a uniform population structure but with different selectivity of fishing methods by sub-region to explain the absence of adult fish in the Hauraki Gulf - ⇒ Assumed to be no kahawai movement in or out of KAH1 - ⇒ The relationship between size of stock and potential recruitment is unknown - ⇒ Recreational harvest assumed to be low and constant - ⇒ Customary harvest and other sources of mortality ignored - ⇒ Assumes no significant kahawai catch prior to 1975 - ⇒ Large volumes of purse seine catch recorded as "mixed fish", "rejects" or "felix" throughout the 1980s not taken into account - ⇒ No index of abundance in the critical period 1975 to 1990 - ⇒ Recreational catch per unit effort relatively constant since 1991 and not informative - ⇒ Assumes recreational fishing samples evenly all fish over 40 cm in East Northland and Bay of Plenty - ⇒ Assumes recreational fishing cannot catch large fish that are present in the Hauraki Gulf (cryptic adult population) - 45.
+MFish must advise the Minister in the Final Advice Paper (FAP) that the model used as the basis of their advice is extremely uncertain, could be seriously flawed and should not be considered the 'best available information' as required by the Fisheries Act 1996.